 - a.
-Shorter in distance that maritime between EU and the Asian-Pacific; - b.
+Shorter in distance and often quicker than maritime between EU and the Asian-Pacific: - b.
 Important transport option for LLDCs in the region; - c.
 Main EATL priority routes and projects have been identified; - d.
 Unutilized capacities in some parts of EATL road and railway routes; - e.
 New transport infrastructure is being constructed in some EATL parts; - f.
 Some inland routes are the most preferable and most economic; - g.
-EATL routes integral part and physical extensions of important corridors and networks: - h.
+EATL routes integral part and physical extensions of important corridors and networks; - h.
 High political commitment for the inland EATL development; - i.
-Partnerships are being developed among key players.
+Partnerships are being developed among key players; - j.
+Environmental risks can be better integrated in some EATL parts.